pgspider/influxdb_fdw/README.md

 - InfluxDB FDW supports bulk INSERT by using batch_size option from PostgreSQL version 14 or later.
 - WHERE clauses including timestamp, interval and `now()` functions are pushed down.
 - LIMIT...OFFSET clauses are pushed down when there is LIMIT clause only or both LIMIT and OFFSET.<br>
+- Support pushdown DISTINCT argument for only count clause.
+- Support pushdown ANY ARRAY.

 For PGSpider, influxdb_fdw can support some different features.
 For details, please refer to [`README_PGSpider.md`][5] file.
 ## Limitations